Frequently Asked Questions | Pharmacy

 Is the TOEFL exam required?

-Yes, the TOEFL exam is required if the student's first language is not English.
-Check our English Language Proficiency Requirement for details.
+Yes, the TOEFL exam is required if the student's first language is not English and they do not have a waiver for the TOEFL.
+For waiver qualifications, please check our English Language Proficiency Requirement for details.

 Can I use my foreign coursework toward the prerequisites?